Topological phases of unitary dynamics: Classification in Clifford category: Descent and Ascent

 As it stands, this is ill-defined because $\xi$ is not determined by~$U$.
-It turns out that the ambiguity in $\xi$ can be compensated by the Witt equivalence of the~$\pm$-form, which we will show in~\ref{thm:tildeBass} below.
+It turns out that even though $\tilde \bass^\uparrow(U)$ is ill-defined, its Witt class~$[\tilde \bass^\uparrow(U)]$ is well-defined, which we will show in~\ref{thm:tildeBass} at the end of this section.

 \begin{proof} To show that $\bass^\uparrow(U)$ is nonsingular, we observe the following expression which can be checked by straightforward calculation.